ShivamTripathi028/rak-chatbot-backend/product-categories/wisgate/rak7391/datasheet.md

 - Two ports are connected to the WisBlock slots.
 - The remaining two ports are converted to UART and connected to the WisBlock interfaces.

 There is an internal current limit switch to provide VBUS to the USB connectors.
-The current limit is set to approximately 500&nbsp;mA.
+The current limit is set to approximately 500 mA.

 ##### USB 3.0 Hub